CIRED/cape_town_NEDUM_Python/_doc_source/technical_doc.rst

    :lines: 288-296
    :lineno-start: 288

 Back to the ``compute_outputs`` function, the housing supply per unit of available land for informal settlements is just set as 1 km²/km².
-Indeed, as absentee landlords do not have outside use for their land, they face no opportunity cost when renting it out, and therefore rent all of it.
-We also recall that the informal backyard and settlement dwellings are not capital-intensive, to the extent that they have a fixed size and cover only one floor.
+Indeed, as absentee landlords do not have outside use for their land, they face no opportunity cost when renting it out, and therefore rent out all of it.
+We also remind the reader that the informal backyard and settlement dwellings are not capital-intensive, to the extent that they have a fixed size and cover only one floor.
 The housing supply is therefore equal to the land supply.
 Again, this is a simplification, but we believe that this is a good enough approximation of reality.

 """"""""""""""""""""""""""""""""
 Equilibrium number of households